Code Enforcement Defense

 Coordinate the response

-Depending on the matter, the firm may communicate with inspectors, citing officers, prosecutors, planning staff, permitting departments, contractors, or other necessary professionals.
+Depending on the facts, the firm may communicate with inspectors, citing officers, prosecutors, planning staff, permitting departments, contractors, or other professionals.

 Step Four